appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/git-clone.md

 # Git Clone

-The **Git Clone** step is used to fetch the source code repository from a Git provider, such as [**GitHub**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-github), [**GitLab**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-gitlab), [**Bitbucket**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-bitbucket), or [**Azure**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-azure), and clone it into the Runner where the build and deployment processes take place.
+The **Git Clone** step is used to fetch the source code repository from a Git provider, such as [**GitHub**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-github), [**GitLab**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-gitlab), [**Bitbucket**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-bitbucket), or [**Azure DevOps**](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-azure), and clone it into the runner where the build and deployment processes take place.
 This step ensures that the latest version of the codebase is available for subsequent build and deployment steps.

 ### Prerequisites